rafsch16/customer-segmentation-report-arvato/README.md

 - Trains and tunes a model using scikit-learn's Pipeline and RandomSearchCV for customer prediction
 - Compares models for scikit-learn's RadomForestClassifier, LogisticRegression, GradientBoostingClassifier

+The file **'../Arvato Project Workbook.html'** is a html version of the project notebook.

 ## Instructions<a name="instructions"></a>

 Run the cells in the jupyter notebook file.